hasindu2008/slow5/docs/tutorial.md

 The nanopore proteins used today have a sensing zone of a minimum 4-5 nucleobases.
 What this means is that we cannot create a 1-1 mapping of the signal to individual nucleobases.
 Until a nanopore protein is found that can produce a current reflecting a single nucleobase, we rely on computational algorithms and techniques to decode nanopore signal data.

+Furthermore, as is typical with physical measurements, many different errors can and will almost always occur during sequencing.
+For example, nanopores can get saturated or blocked, the motor enzyme might step through the bases too quickly for an accurate measurement, signals expressed by different base sequences may be too similar for basecalling, the pysical nucleotide strands themselves become damaged, etc.

 ## Why SLOW5?

 Oxford Nanopore Technologies (ONT) is the leading commercial provider of nanopore sequencing.
 The default FAST5 file format is not optimal for the large amounts of data processing and manipulation required for interpreting nanopore signal data.
 Hence, SLOW5 was developed to overcome inherent limitations in the standard FAST5 signal data format that prevent efficient, scalable analysis and cause many headaches for developers.

+## ONT's MultiPore Setup

+ONT nanopore setups follow pretty closely to the previously illustrated examples, but are more tailored towards high-volume sequencing.
+The setup of these sequencers are relevant to the slow5 file format as many fields will depend to external events and physical attributes of the nanopore device.
+Mux status, read numbers, and channel ids are all important markers for analyzing your sequencing runs.
+Researches may use these datapoints to evaluate the efficacy of enrichment techniques, or identifying problematic transcripts.

 ## Whats inside my SLOW5 file?